Laurie Cabot – The Official Witch Of Salem

 Books

-Laurie wrote the following books: Practical Magic: A Salem Witch’s Handbook, The Power of a Witch, Love Magic, and Celebrate the Earth: A Year of Holidays in the Pagan Tradition, The Witch in Every Woman: Reawakening the Magical Nature of the Feminine to Heal.
+Laurie has authored several books, including: Practical Magic: A Salem Witch’s Handbook, The Power of a Witch, Love Magic, and Celebrate the Earth: A Year of Holidays in the Pagan Tradition, The Witch in Every Woman: Reawakening the Magical Nature of the Feminine to Heal.